What is Invoice Financing?

 - Business consulting and legal services

-Invoice financing is not a great fit for business-to-consumer (B2C) companies or subscription-based revenue companies.
+Invoice funding or financing is not a great fit for business-to-consumer (B2C) companies or subscription-based revenue companies.

 The overall APR, typically 15-35%, is high compared to that of banks or online term lenders.
-But it’s a good short-term solution, when most of your short-term assets are tied to accounts receivable, that lets you avoid the lengthy bank loan application.
+But it’s a good short-term solution, when most of your short-term assets are tied to accounts receivable, that lets you avoid the lengthy bank loan application for a short-term loan, SBA loan, or other ways you may seek out to get some much-needed cash.
 It’s also much better compared to expensive merchant cash advances.
 Your credit score also doesn’t matter as much.
 Your clients’ credit scores will also be taken into account.
-Therefore, it’s a good solution if you have receivables but haven’t built up your credit enough to get a credit line from a bank.
+Therefore, it’s a good solution if you have receivables but haven’t built up your credit history enough to get a credit line from a bank.